Queenstown Travel Guide: New Zealand’s Adrenaline Destination

-Today, Queenstown is predominately a resort town, home to over 220 adventure tourism activities, such as skiing, white water-rafting and paragliding.
+Today, Queenstown is predominately a resort town, home to over 220 adventure tourism activities, such as skiing, white-water-rafting and paragliding.

 Getting to Queenstown

-If you’re travelling to Queenstown, it’s relatively to get there either by car or plane.
+If you’re travelling to Queenstown, it’s relatively easy to get there either by car or plane.
 Queenstown airport serves both domestic and international flights.
 So, if you’re flying from anywhere in New Zealand it’s easy to get there.
-If you’re travelling from Melbourne and other big cities in Australia, you can go direct to Queenstown.
+If you’re travelling from Melbourne and other big cities in Australia, you can go directly to Queenstown.

 If you’re travelling to Queenstown by car, then it’s not difficult to reach.
 The only problem you may have is if you’re travelling over a long distance.
 If you’re travelling from Christchurch, then the journey takes around 5 hours.

-Depending on where you’re based in the South Island, it could take between 2 or 10 hours to reach Queenstown
+Depending on where you’re based in the South Island, it could take between 2 or 10 hours to reach Queenstown.

 That shouldn’t be a problem though, as road trips in New Zealand are incredible.
 The beautiful scenery that is dotted around the South Island more than makes up for the distances you have to travel!